-Basic art elements (line, shape, form, value, color and texture) and compositional principles as applied to two- and three-dimensional projects.
-Introduction to basic tools and materials used in the visual process.
-Recommended as prerequisite for all art courses.
+Overview of basic two-dimensional art and design.
+Basic art elements are introduced; composition, line, shape, value, color theory, and texture.
+Basic tools and materials are used on twodimensional projects.
 Two lecture; two lab.
 Both fall and spring semesters.

 ART 105 • Beginning Drawing I